sampathlonka/MathForDL/README.md

 # MathForDL

-YOu can find several mathematics concepts related to Machine Learning or Deep Learning explained here.
-The implementation in python.
+You can find several mathematical concepts related to Machine Learning or Deep Learning explained here and these concepts implementation in python.